Akila Welihinda

 3. Hiding Backdoor Injection

 We can modify our evil compiler EvilCompiler.cpp to clone itself whenever it’s asked to compile our clean compiler Compiler.cpp from Step 1.
 We can then distribute the EvilCompiler binary (renamed of course) as the first release of our self-hosted compiler and claim that Compiler.cpp is the corresponding source code.
 Now anyone who uses our compiler is susceptible to our attack even if they verified our compiler was clean before deciding to use it.
 Even if they downloaded the clean Compiler.cpp source code and compiled it themselves with EvilCompiler, the generated executable would just be a copy of EvilCompiler.
-The diagram below outlines how our evil compiler and its backdoor injections are hidden from the public eye.

 Highlighted below are the modifications needed to make the evil compiler clone itself.
 You can skip implementation details if the high-level idea makes sense.